csc-training/csc-env-eff/slides/10_speed_up_jobs.md

 # Self study materials for OpenMP and MPI

-- There are many tutorials available on the internet
+- There are many tutorials available online
    - Look with simple searches for _e.g._ "MPI tutorial"
 - Check the documented exercise material and model answers from the CSC course "Introduction to Parallel Programming"
    - Available on [GitHub](https://github.com/csc-training/parallel-prog/)